 The project pursues two main objectives.
-As stated above, there is an opportunity to allow residents of and visitors to a city to explore and discover the music scene.
+As stated above, there is an opportunity to allow residents of and visitors to a city to explore and discover a music scene.
 This spatial display of events has not been widely available before.
 On one hand the project is focused on creating a simple, but direct visualization of London’s live music scene, easily navigable for the lay user.